 |TDS||90 - 268|

-Natural Habitat of the Pacific Blue Eye Rainbowfish
+Photos of the Pacific Blue Eye Rainbowfish

 These Rainbowfish are generally found close to the sea; however, their habitats are incredibly variable, and this species has been recorded in fully marine conditions and pure freshwater environments.

-Pacific Blue Eye Rainbowfish usually inhabits swamps, coastal mangrove creeks, and salt marshes.
+Pacific Blue Eye Rainbowfish usually inhabit swamps, coastal mangrove creeks, and salt marshes.
 Freshwater habitats typically include lowland swamps or forest streams with clear water, although some inhabit acidic, tannin-stained, black waters.
 These fish are also abundant in the artificial canals typical of residential zones in the Gold Coast in southern Queensland.

 What to feed the Pacific Blue Eye Rainbowfish

-How to Sex the Pacific Blue Eye Rainbowfish
+How to sex the Pacific Blue Eye Rainbowfish

-How to Breed the Pacific Blue Eye Rainbowfish
+How to breed the Pacific Blue Eye Rainbowfish

 Pacific Blue Eye Rainbowfish are egg layers that present no parental care and will often consume their eggs and fry if given an opportunity.
 However, in a well-decorated aquarium, some may survive.